-The goal of the Anesthesia Acupuncture fellowship is to receive clinical and research training in medical acupuncture.
-Fellows may choose to specialize in either adult or pediatric acupuncture, or may select a mixture.
-The duration of the fellowship is one year.
-The specific objectives of the anesthesia acupuncture fellowship are:
+The goal of the Anesthesia Acupuncture advanced experience is to receive clinical and research experience in medical acupuncture.
+You may choose to specialize in either adult or pediatric acupuncture, or may select a mixture.
+The duration of the experience is one year.
+The specific objectives of the anesthesia acupuncture program are as follows:

 - Complete certification in medical acupuncture